-Although ceramic cookware is often claimed to be a healthy alternative to questionable cookware, some types of ceramic utensils may contain heavy metals that may be hazardous to human health.
-Before making the choice of the ceramic cookware to use, it is important that the potential health risks before buying this kind of cookware for your kitchen.
+Although ceramic cookware is often claimed to be a healthy alternative to Teflon, some ceramic utensils contain heavy metals that may harm your health.
+You may want to learn about potential health risks before buying this kind of cookware for your kitchen.

 What is Ceramic Cookware made of?